fgolemo/course-2018-networks/1-setting-up-simple-local-net.md

     echo immortal > /etc/hostname

 then reboot.
-Do the same with the other 3 VMs.
+Do the same with the other 3 VMs (but with their respective names of course).

 ## Using the /etc/sysctl.conf file